 "The course was helpful.
 I feel less anxious now I have more information regarding the way tinnitus works."

 "'Coursecraft' was easy to use."

 - Enrol on CBT for Tinnitus E-Programme 12 - includes two 1-1 appointments plus email support, or

-Pay for your Assessment now and send in your Booking Form (current waiting time 2-10 working days, depending on the day/time you choose):
+- Send in your Booking Form (current waiting time 2-10 working days, depending on the day/time you choose)